 Although adjuvant therapy, such as chemotherapy, is often used to “mop up” any remaining cancer cells after surgical treatment, there is also a greater use of preoperative therapies, depending on the patient, to improve surgical outcomes.

 These preoperative therapies, called neoadjuvant therapies, can include chemotherapy alone or chemotherapy and radiation therapy before surgery.
 This can be especially important for patients who are “borderline” resectable—whose tumors involve the nearby blood vessels.
 These patients may benefit from partial shrinkage of the tumor, which may allow a greater chance for complete removal of the cancer.

 This neoadjuvant approach has been evaluated in several clinical trials, but it is still unclear whether neoadjuvant therapy improves survival rates, and more research needs to be done, Lieberman notes.

 Minimally-Invasive Approaches Need More Study

-Minimally invasive surgery, whether laparoscopic or robot-assisted, potentially offer a number of benefits to patients: less blood loss, quicker recoveries and shorter hospital stays.
+Minimally invasive surgery, whether laparoscopic or robot-assisted, potentially offers a number of benefits to patients: less blood loss, quicker recoveries, and shorter hospital stays.
 Although these techniques are both being used more often in pancreatic cancer treatment, they represent only a small portion of the number of pancreatic cancer surgeries performed in the United States.

 During a laparoscopic surgery, the surgeon inserts a thin, lighted tube with a camera on its tip through tiny abdominal incisions.
 In a robotic-assisted approach, the surgeon performs the procedure while seated at a console that includes a screen and hand, finger, and foot controls.